Generic35/Dropbox-On-The-Blockchain/README.md

  - Pick any local file and upload it to IPFS
  - Uploaded file are listed
  - Each file has a link to it's transaction on Etherscan
  - As well as a link to the file itself on IPFS
+ - For example the link can be used to share the stored file in chat message like Telegram